ludvigStrom/Oxid---C41-Raw-to-Image-converter/README.md

 **Workflow:** Use the **Color calibration** tab: load a RAW of a ColorChecker, align the 4 corner points to the chart, then “Solve 3×3 matrix from chart”.
 Save the profile to `profiles/` and in Process mode select it from the Color calibration profile dropdown.

+***TODO:*** Check the pipeline for color calibration workflow.
+It should do the same inversion d-min and other steps except color calibration.
+It should also

 ### Luminance calibration (flat-field)

 **What it does:** You provide a reference image of an **unexposed, developed** frame from the same roll (or same stock).
 It is linearized and heavily blurred to remove grain and dust, leaving only the low-frequency luminance pattern of your light source and lens.
 Each scan is then divided by this map pixel-by-pixel.